freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/python-for-everybody/more-conditional-structures.english.md

     cel = (fahr - 32.0) * 5.0 / 9.0
     print(cel)
     ```
-    Which line/lines should be surrounded by a try and catch block?
+    Which line/lines should be surrounded by `try` block?

   answers:
     - |